 About Local Government Elections at the City of Belmont

-The City of Belmont Council comprises nine Councillors elected to serve the three wards of the City.
-The Mayor is elected by Councillors after each biennial election.
+The The City of Belmont Council comprises nine Councillors elected to serve the three wards of the City.
+The Councillors elect the Mayor after each biennial election.

 Local Government Ordinary Elections are held every two years on the third Saturday in October.
 At each biennial election half of the City of Belmont Councillors are elected for terms of four years.

-The results from the 2015 Ordinary Election can be found here
+The results from the 2019 Ordinary Election can be found here.

 Extraordinary Elections are held between ordinary elections where necessary under section 2.32 of the Local Government Act 1995.